-Dr. Jarvis has always loved teaching, and in 2011 he was offered the opportunity to teach a lecture at the University of Calgary medical school by Dr. Kevin Busche (also a neurologist and mentor in Calgary).
-By 2015 he was teaching several annual lectures, numerous small groups, student elective rotations, and was the Neuroscience course evaluations coordinator.
+Dr. Jarvis has always loved teaching, since, again thanks to another mentor, Dr. Kevin Busche, has been teaching at the University of Calgary medical school by Dr. Kevin Busche (also a neurologist and mentor in Calgary).
 He has won several teaching awards, but his greatest satisfaction comes from sharing his passion for neurology and hopefully an appreciation for the art of medicine.
 You’ll often encounter medical students working with him in the clinic.
-In addition to teaching at the medical school and training residents, Dr. Jarvis frequently presents to patients, nurses, and clinicians locally and nationally.

-Although Dr. Jarvis truly loves teaching and clinical work, he’s also a big fan of not working.
-He’s married to Dr. Kerri Johannson (Respirologist) and they have two fantastic kids - Isla and Aerik.
+Although Dr. Jarvis truly loves teaching and clinical work, he’s also a big fan not working.
+He’s married to Dr. Kerri Johannson (Respirologist) and they have two fantastic kids.
 As a family they enjoy traveling (especially to the Big Island, Hawaii), hiking and camping and all play several sports.
-Dr. Jarvis really enjoys talking in the third-person (no, not really), hockey, skiing, listening to music in the fort, Vikinging, and disc golfing (but has a funny relationship with putting).
-The Canadian Society of Exercise Physiologists recommends 150 minutes / week of at least moderate physical activity but sadly (and hypocritically) he struggles to meet that sometimes.
+Dr. Jarvis really enjoys talking in the third-person (no, not really), hockey, skiing, disc gold, many genres of music, and Vikinging.
+The Canadian Society of Exercise Physiologists recommends 150 minutes / week of at least moderate physical activity but sadly (and hypocritically) he struggles to meet that (thanks, paperwork).
 He also enjoys his food, especially steak.
 See below for his popular marinade recipe.

 Favourite U of C Undergraduate Medical Education awards:

 2018 - “%*&#” teaching award and swear jar